iOS 14 SDK Upgrade Guide

 For more information on Approximate Location, see Apple’s What’s New In Location WWDC Video.

 IDFA (Identifier for Advertisers) is an identifier provided by Apple for use with advertising and attribution partners for cross-device tracking and is tied to an individual’s Apple ID.

-Later in 2021, iOS 14 will require a new permission prompt (launched by the new
+Starting in iOS 14.5, a new permission prompt (launched by the new

-AppTrackingTransparency framework) to get explicit user consent to access the IDFA.
+AppTrackingTransparency framework) must be shown to collect explicit user consent for IDFA.
 This permission prompt to “track you across apps and websites owned by other companies” will be requested similarly to how you’d prompt users to request their location.

 If a user does not accept the prompt, or if you do not upgrade to Xcode 12’s

 AppTrackingTransparency framework, then a blank IDFA value (

 00000000-0000-0000-0000-000000000000) will be returned, and your app will not be allowed to prompt the user again.